google/oss-fuzz/docs/new_project_guide.md

 $ python infra/helper.py build_fuzzers $PROJECT_NAME
 ```

-This should place the built fuzzers into `/path/to/oss-fuzz/build/out/$PROJECT_NAME`
+This should place the built fuzz targets into `/path/to/oss-fuzz/build/out/$PROJECT_NAME`
 directory on your machine (and `/out` in the container).
-You should then try to run these fuzzers
+You should then try to run these fuzz targets
 inside the container to make sure that they work properly:

 ```bash